NAIL DISEASES AND INFECTIONS

 - Over-the-counter medications for mild infections.

-- Oral antifungal medications like Lamisil for moderate to severe cases.
+- Oral antifungal medications for moderate to severe cases.
 These medications come in pill form, and help a new nail grow and replace the infected nail.

-- Topical medications like Jublia, that are applied directly to the nail and fight the fungus at the site of the infection.
+- Topical medications that are applied directly to the nail and fight the fungus at the site of the infection.

 If you have a bacterial nail infection or both a bacterial and a fungal infection, your dermatologist may prescribe an antibiotic medication, as well.
 Rarely, in the most severe cases, your dermatologist may need to remove an infected nail to treat the infection.